Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Writing of the thesis/Part 2 - Core of the Dissertation/Middleware Architecture/Concurrency and Scalability Design.md

 *(Sections that need to be put somewhere)*
 ## Handling I/O Operations

-***Reference question:*** *"How do we handle I/O?
+***Reference:*** *"How do we handle I/O?
 Does our application block, or do we handle I/O in the background?
 This is a key design decision.
 Blocking I/O creates architectures that do not scale well.
 But background I/O can be very hard to do right."* (found in https://zguide.zeromq.org/docs/chapter1/#Why-We-Needed-ZeroMQ)

+**Questions:**
+- Should this be part of the "Efficiency Considerations" section?
+---

 The design of I/O operations in a messaging middleware is a critical factor in achieving scalable systems.
 Blocking I/O, while simpler to implement, often limits scalability; on the other hand, non-blocking I/O introduces complexity but enables more efficient resource utilization.
 To address these challenges, the middleware balances blocking and non-blocking behaviors through a hybrid approach, leveraging background threads[^1] to manage I/O operations.